jimzhang0000/eventservice-repo/README.txt

 1) List all events: (with built in web browser in IDE or in PostMan) http://localhost:8080/eventservice/webapi/events
 2) Add one event
-With Postman, setup the application/xml in header, input the raw data as:
+With Postman, using POST method, setup the application/xml in header, input the raw data as:

 <event>